 Blairgowrie for some years until the collapse of the surrounding

 weir, as part of the Tay District Salmon Fisheries Board

 initiative.
-The historical data for the river can be seen
+The historical data for the river counter, until

 showing the passage of what was an annually increasing amount of

 2010 indicate a declining salmon run as reflected by salmon